jmpolak/profit-tracker/README.md

 ## Description

 Profit Tracker is a tool created to help you monitor and analyze your DeFi lending positions.
-It currently supports tracking supplied positions on both [**Aave**](https://aave.com/) and [**Jupiter Lend**](https://jupiter.exchange/lend).
+It currently supports tracking supplied positions on both [**Aave**](https://aave.com/) and [**Jupiter Lend**](https://jup.ag/lend/earn).

-A daily cron job captures your wallet balance and transactions, allowing you to generate a detailed history of your **daily profits**.
+A daily cron job captures your supplied token balances and transactions, allowing you to generate a detailed history of your **daily profits** for your wallet.

 ## Built With